emandiraviteja/sphApplication/README.md

     app\build\reports\coverage\debug\index.html

-Pre-generated coverage report is commited in the repo and it's available at
+Pre-generated coverage report is committed in the repo and it's available at

     docs\coverage\index.html